maminech/aminoss_photography/mobile-admin-app/MOBILE_APP_COMPLETE_SUMMARY.md

 ## 📞 CONCLUSION

-A beautiful, functional mobile admin application has been created for the Aminoss Photography platform.
+A beautiful, functional mobile admin application has been created for the Innov8 Production platform.
 The core features (invoice and booking management) are complete and ready for testing.
 The remaining screens can be built following the same patterns established in the existing code.

 **Estimated completion: 30% complete, 4-5 hours remaining for full app**